Chaotrax/Protopype/README.md

 # Protopype
-Prototype for my Bachelors Thesis in Pyhton
+Prototype for my Bachelors Thesis in Python